 Sometimes it takes time for a believer to develop the kind of relationship with Jesus that recognizes Him as one's personal Lord.
 When believers come to a deeper and richer understanding of who Jesus is, it is important that they respond with a commitment similar to that of Peter.
 First, knowing who Jesus is helps people better understand themselves (Luke 5:8).
 Based on that realization, a second thing happens to believers.
 They begin to understand the new nature of their relationship with Jesus (Luke 5:11).
-Third, when they are prepared to recognize Jesus as their possessor, Jesus is willing to entrust them with ministry (Luke 5:10). show you'll sweet an only one samed assumptions and they reached esus was getting very close to formally appointing twelve disciples to be with Him and be the focus of His ministry both to and through them (Matt.
-10:1; Mark 3:14).
-Before that could be done, there were still a few more things to do.
-He would not place His ministry on hold until He could get better organized.
-Instead, He used His ministry to reach those who would become a part of His worldwide strategy.
+Third, when they are prepared to recognize Jesus as their possessor, Jesus is willing to entrust them with ministry (Luke 5:10).

-MATTHEW: CELEBRATING A NEW RELATIONSHIP WITH GOD

-Matthew 8:2-4; 9:9-17; Mark 1:40-45; 2:1,3-22; Luke 5:12-16, 27-39
+MATTHEW: CELEBRATING A NEW RELATIONSHIP WITH GOD Matthew 8:2-4; 9:9-17; Mark 1:40-45; 2:13-22; Luke 5:12-16, 27-39